prnvdixit/prnvdixit.github.io/data/hey-there.md

-_<- This is just a work of fiction with some inspiration from real life ->_

 > "I will try my best to ensure that you never see my face again.
 All the best!"

 Those were his last words to her.
 In their final, forty-second, meeting.